 Bureau of Justice Statistics (BJS): Recidivism and Reentry

 This section of the BJS website presents data on trends in state and federal reentry.

 The National Institute of Justice's CrimeSolutions website is meant to help practitioners and policymakers understand what works in justice-related programs and practices, including programs and practices related to corrections/reentry.

 Federal Bureau of Prisons (BOP): Reentry Services Division

-BOP's Reentry Services Division provides enhanced oversight and direction in the critical area of offender reentry, focusing on reentry programming and community resource transition.
+BOP's Reentry Services Division provides enhanced oversight and direction in the area of reentry, focusing on programming and community resource transition.

 National Institute of Corrections (NIC)

 An agency within the U.S. Department of Justice, NIC provides training, technical assistance, information services, and policy/program development assistance to federal, state, and local corrections agencies.
 See the Offender Reentry/Transition section of the NIC site for efforts and research associated with the successful transition of individuals back into the community.

 NIJ is the research, development and evaluation agency of the U.S. Department of Justice and is dedicated to researching crime control and justice issues.
 See the Reentry page for topical research and resources.

 National Inventory of the Collateral Consequences of Conviction (NICCC)